 Having your elopement at Mount Rainier National Park is a magical experience, but requires some thorough planning ahead of time!
-Here are a few things to know and prepare for when you start your journey of planning your Mount Rainier National Park elopement!
+Here are a few things to know and prepare when you start planning your Mount Rainier National Park elopement!

 What’s the first thing you should do when planning your elopement?
 Decide on what time of year you want to elope!
 Are you a big fan of the snow, or do you prefer spending your time in the summer sun?